|Intro to the League's 1970 legislative agenda|

 The next year, the number of members was quickly expanded to 13 to accommodate the demanding task.

-Now in 2013, more than 150 city officials will participate either in person or via GoTo Meeting online.
+Now, more than 150 city officials will participate either in person or via GoTo Meeting online.

 In addition to composition, the process has also been revised several times since 1913.
 Committees of the past have met in the spring and presented their priorities before the membership body at the Annual Conference for review and revision (a raucous and time-consuming process at times).